KastnerRG/Read_the_docs/docs/project3.rst

 * There are many different ways to generate the DFT coefficients including using HLS math functions.
 These can be implemented as constants when the DFT size is fixed.
 We have given you the coefficients for both 256 (in coefficients256.h) and 1024 (in coefficients1024.h).
 They each have two constant arrays, sin_table and cos_table.
 You can use these coefficient arrays directly as memories in your architectures.
 You are also free to create your own arrays using a different structure (e.g., 2D array, reordering of elements in the given 1D arrays, etc.).
 Or you could dynamically generate the coefficients.

-* There is significant amount of parallelism that can be exploited by (partially) unrolling the for loops.
-Pipelining these (partially) unrolled for loops should lead to higher throughputs.
+* There is significant amount of parallelism that can be exploited by (partially) unrolling the for-loops.
+Pipelining these (partially) unrolled for-loops should lead to higher throughputs.

 * There are more efficient methods for performing the DFT that exploit the symmetries of the Fourier constants, e.g., the fast Fourier transform (FFT). **Do not use these symmetries.** In other words, treat this like a matrix-vector multiply with unknown matrix values.
-Don’t worry, we will implement FFT architectures soon enough that will fully take advantage of these symmetries.
+Don’t worry, we will implement FFT architectures soon enough that will fully take advantage of these symmetries in :doc:`Project: Fast Fourier Transform (FFT)<project4>`

 * You do not need to report your optimizations for your 8 point and 32 point DFT; these folders are provided for your convenience.
 Since these will very likely synthesize much faster than larger point DFT functions, it may be useful to use these to debug your code or in your initial design space exploration.

 * Your report must explicitly state how you calculated the throughput results.
-Note that this is often not simply a function of the latency and the clock period, and involves using the initiation interval.
+Note that this is often not simply a function of the latency and the clock period, and involves using the initiation interval (II).

 5) Questions
 -----------